 - Little Thailand in Sedro-Woolley

-- Mestizo Mexican Family Restaurant in Sedro-Woolley
+- Lorenzo’s Mexican Restaurant in Sedro-Woolley

 - Skagit Valley Burger Express in Sedro-Woolley

 Skagit Valley’s proximity to Seattle and many attractions make it a great destination for a weekend getaway or just a quick day trip any time of year.
+Listed below are upcoming events in the area.